Kawasaki Syndrome

 • Kawasaki 1967

-• Infection-associated diffuse vasculitis, which mainly occurs in children.
+• Infection-associated diffuse vasculitis, which occurs predominantly in childhood

-• In the course of an infection, a cell-mediated reaction occurs against endothelial antigens of the blood vessels (preferably the medium and large arteries).
+• In the context of an infection, there is a cell-mediated reaction against endothelial antigens of the blood vessels (preferably medium-sized arteries).

 • Meningism